 We propose a kind of self-amendment game, Minimum Nomic, as a model to study rule dynamics.
 Nomic is a game in which changing the rule of game is a move.
 Minimum Nomic is a reduced version of the original Nomic to keep the essence but promote evolvability of the self-amendment game.
-We discuss the characteristics of Minimum Nomic from the viewpoint that how changeability of rules and durability of games change.
-By analyzing the dynamics of purpose and goals and the self-referential property, we claim that Minimum Nomic is an interesting tool for study rule dynamics.
+We discuss the characteristics of Minimum Nomic from the viewpoint that how changeability of the rules and durability of the games change with the progress of the game.
+By analyzing the dynamics of purpose and goals and the selfreferential property in observations of the games played, we claim that Minimum Nomic is an interesting tool for study rule dynamics.